Utilizing Quantum Processor for the Analysis of Strongly Correlated Materials: Acknowledgments

 \section{Acknowledgments}

 We express our sincere gratitude to the quantum cloud platform of \textit{QuantumCTek Co., Ltd.} (\href{https://quantumctek-cloud.com}{https://quantumctek-cloud.com}) for their invaluable support in providing quantum computing resources, which were instrumental in conducting the computational experiments for this study.
 Without access to their quantum hardware infrastructure, this work would not have been feasible.
 Additionally, we extend our heartfelt appreciation to Guolong Cui from \textit{Arclight Quantum Computing Inc.} for his guidance and support throughout the research process.
+This research is sponsored by Beijing Nova Program 20220484128.